thraxil/waggle/gameBehavior.md

 ### State three:

+#### End game on win:

+Win possiblity
 The LED strip is fully lit.
 And the game is complete.

 For now just turn off all the motors and and play the win sound 3 times and then take the game back to the start state.

 Note: We will have to think about a reward here - it could just be vibrational and the motors could make a pleased sound then go all off and the game could begin again and go back to the start state.

+#### End game on lose:

+After 8 failures, the game plays the lose sound three times, all the motors go off and the game goes back to the start state.

+Note: It could be interesting to make an angry bee sound here.
+This is something to be designed.